euwbah/musescore-xen-tuner/README.md

 However, in Xen Tuner, you're free to declare as many nominals as you want, tuned to whatever you want, as long as you have at least 2 nominals.
 The distance between two adjacent equivalent nominals (e.g., `C4` and `C5`) is called an **equave**, which is a generalization of the octave.
 You can set the equave to whatever interval you want.

-This means, you can construct notation systems like the [chromatic staff](https://www.youtube.com/watch?v=U7l7s1Vr6lQ&ab_channel=FabioCostaMusic), where all nominals are the same size, or [Bohlen-Pierce](https://www.youtube.com/watch?v=sd1b9Lh8iFA&t=89s&ab_channel=KjellHansen) with 9 nominals.
+This means you can implement a tuning conifguration for notation systems like the [chromatic staff](https://www.youtube.com/watch?v=U7l7s1Vr6lQ&ab_channel=FabioCostaMusic), where all nominals are the same size, or [Bohlen-Pierce](https://www.youtube.com/watch?v=sd1b9Lh8iFA&t=89s&ab_channel=KjellHansen) with 9 nominals.
 For whatever reason, you can even write using the negative treble clef (negative harmony) by setting the equave to negative `-1200c`.
 Then, notes that are visually going up will sound like they're going down.

 ### Symbol codes, text codes, text-based accidental symbols